Researchers’ Support Pack

 “We’ve seen this before” “…a re-hash of topics already studied by health research”

-Our panel is frequently exposed to studies that appear to the lay person as very similar, and this echoes a wider sentiment (and misconception) about research being unnecessarily repeated, time and money wasted, and results not acted upon.
+Our panel is frequently exposed to studies that appear to the lay person as remarkably similar, and this echoes a wider sentiment (and misconception) about research being unnecessarily repeated, time and money wasted, and results not acted upon.
 Sometimes this is as simple as two (or more!) researchers from the same research group approaching the panel with their (understandably) related projects.

-Researchers can help lay readers (and proposal reviewers!) better appreciate the uniqueness and importance of their research by clearly indicating how, where and why the research is related to other similar projects, and highlighting what aspect of their work is unique and ground-breaking.
+Researchers can help lay readers (and proposal reviewers!) better appreciate the uniqueness and importance of their research by clearly indicating how, where, and why the research is related to other similar projects, and highlighting what aspect of their work is unique and ground-breaking.
 For example, explaining that it is approaching an existing problem in a novel way, or trying an existing protocol on a different population/disease etc. When in doubt, spell it out!

 Ethical considerations in PPI